berniegp/mock-xmlhttprequest/README.md

 No other mock response methods may be called after this one until `open()` is called.

 #### setRequestTimeout()
-Simulates a request time out.
+Simulates a request timeout.
 Will set the request state to `DONE` and fire a `timeout` event  (amongst other events).

 No other mock response methods may be called after this one until `open()` is called.